claypooj21/journals-like-a-script/README.md

 # Sidenotes About Compatibility
 JLAS v1.0.0 was tested on Foundry VTT version 9 build 269.
 I don't intend to check that it's backwards-compatible with previous Foundry releases, but it very well may be.
 If you test it on a previous version of Foundry and it works, feel free to drop it in the issues module, or make a pull request with a manifest.json update.

-JLAS v2.0.0 will not work with versions of Foundry prior to 10.
+JLAS v2.0.0 and later will not work with versions of Foundry prior to 10.